Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-fido2/fido2-credentials.md

 * Discoverable (FIDO2 version 2.0: resident keys)
 * Non-discoverable or server-side (FIDO2 version 2.0: non-resident credentials)

-A discoverable credential can be seen or used if you have only the relying party ID.
+A discoverable credential is stored on the YubiKey.
+It can be seen or used if you have only the relying party ID.
 For example, if you want to get information about a discoverable credential, you can simply ask the YubiKey to enumerate all credentials associated with a particular relying party.
 You need only supply the relying party ID.

-A non-discoverable credential is only visible if the caller provides the credential ID.
-There's no way to get the credential ID from the YubiKey.
-The caller must know what the credential ID is outside the FIDO2 operations.
+A non-discoverable credential is not stored on the YubiKey (hence the FIDO2 version 2.0 term "non-resident").
+The credential is not stored anywhere, rather, the YubiKey can reconstruct a non-discoverable credential if it has enough information.
+That includes the credential ID.
+If you build a non-discoverable credential, then you must manage the credential ID yourself.
+Then, when you need an assertion for that credential, supply the credential ID and the YubiKey will be able to get an assertion.

 There are two main operations in FIDO2: